mahayasa/gan-hybrid-sampling-customer-churn/README.md

 # CTGAN-ENN: A tabular GAN-based Hybrid Sampling Method for Imbalanced and Overlapped Data in Customer Churn Prediction

-Our research project in PhD program at AIDA (Applied Intelligence and Data Analytics) lab, College of Computing Khon Kaen University, Thailand
+Our research project in PhD program at AIDA (Applied Intelligence and Data Analytics) lab, College of Computing, Khon Kaen University, Thailand

 ## Overview